 By worldly measures, Thérèse didn’t accomplish much before she died at the age of 24.
-However, her love, her wisdom, and her passion for life have much to teach us.
+However, her love, her wisdom, and her passion for life have much to teach us, especially in these tumultuous times.

 There is only one thing to do here below: to love Jesus, to win souls for Him so that He may be loved.
 Let us seize with jealous care every least opportunity of self-sacrifice.
 Let us refuse Him nothing — He does so want our love.”

-Today I wanted to share three profound life lessons I have learned from her.
+Today I wanted to share three profound life lessons I have learned from her that I think are great reminders for us!

 1. You can impact more people than you imagine.
 It starts with the small things.